Huitzi-Solutions/micasa-documentation/docs/guide/careerPathway/CPhowToCreate/careerCoachingAppointments.md

 # This is the icon of the page
 icon: page
 # This is the title of the article
-title: ...
-Career Coaching Appointments
+title: ...Career Coaching Appointments
 # Set author
 author: Huitzi Solutions
 # Set writing time
 time: 2020-01-01
 # A page can only have one category
 category: Guide
+# A page can have multiple tags
+tag:
+  - Page config
+  - Guide
 # this page is sticky in article list
 sticky: true
 # this page will appear in aricle channel in home page